Ed94/SectoredLang/README.md

 Comprehendable: The language is designed for comprehendability in mind.
 Symbols used must conform to design principles used in the visual fields for optimal human perception.
 The naming of all key terms used in the base lexicon set are carefully considered and should be easy to pick up and understand.
 (No excessive mnemonic nonsense) Structural use of those terms in accordance to their meaning must visually statisfy the meaning as much as practically posssible.

+Non-Obfuscating: No Module hides the implmentation of another baser module that built it.
+This includes modules that use bootstrapping to build themselves out.
+The origin of the boostrap must be clearly shown and never removed a previous version of the module.

 # M.A.S.
 Handler: